How to Turn a Potato Into a Battery

 - Cleanup: Dispose of the potatoes in the trash.
 Do not eat the potatoes after using them for this experiment.

-For troubleshooting tips, please read our FAQ: Potato Battery: How to Turn Produce into Veggie Power!.
+For troubleshooting tips, please read our FAQ: How to Turn a Potato Into a Battery.

 - Repeat the experiment with different fruits and vegetables, such as apples, onions, oranges, or lemons.
 How do their open-circuit voltages and short-circuit currents compare to potatoes?